2018 CONFERENCE SPEAKERS

 DJ Patil is the Former Chief Data Scientist of the US Office of Science and Technology Policy.
 As the first U.S. Chief Data Scientist, his efforts led to the establishment of nearly 40 Chief Data Officer roles across the Federal government.
 He also established new health care programs, including the Precision Medicine Initiative and the Cancer Moonshot, and new criminal justice reforms that cover more than 94 million Americans.
 Prior to working at the White House, Patil was Vice President of Product at RelateIQ (acquired by SalesForce) and Chief Data Scientist at Greylock Partners.
 He also worked at Color Labs as Chief Product Officer, LinkedIn as Chief Scientist and Chief Security Officer, and eBay as Director of Strategy, Analytics, and Product.
 Before joining LinkedIn, Patil focused on National Security Issues on Counter Terrorism and Bioweapons Proliferation Prevention.
 In the academic community, he is best known for his work in numerical weather prediction.

-Founder of The Future Today Institute, best-selling author, and Professor at the NYU Stern School of Business
+Founder of The Future Today Institute, Author of The Signals Are Talking: Why Today’s Fringe is Tomorrow’s Mainstream, and Professor at the NYU Stern School of Business